charlesbelisle271/Evolutive-neural-network/README.md

 the user can make two different DynamicNetwork object compete with each other in order to keep the better one, make an infant copy of it, and kill the worst one.
 The infant inherits the structure and weights of its parent and then goes through one mutation.
-The aim of this scheme is to have a population of many DynamicNetwork objects and make them compete with each other in the hope of discovering a model which is efficent on a given dataset An automated evolutive neural network inspired by a research team's article on the same subject[https://arxiv.org/abs/1703.01041]
+The aim of this scheme is to have a population of many DynamicNetwork objects and make them compete with each other in the hope of discovering a model which is efficent on a given dataset